voqtuyen/python-backend/backend/timezone-in-python/timezone-in-python.md

 ## Problem Statement
-Suppose you have a Flask server which expose an api endpoint `/api/now` to return the current timestamp.
+Suppose you have a Flask server which exposes an api endpoint `/api/now` to allow users to get the current datetime.
 Consider the following cases:

-- If multiple users from all over the world tries to access this endpoint to get current timestamps, do these users get the correct timestamps for their locations?
+- If multiple users from different locations all over the world tries to access this endpoint to get current datetimes, will these users get the correct timestamps for their specific locations?
-- If this Flask server is deployed at multiple different locations, and the same user tries to get the current timestamp from these servers, do you think this user could get the same timestamps?
+- If this Flask server is deployed at multiple different locations, and the same user tries to get the current datetimes from these servers, do you think this user could get the same datetimes?

-How do you solve this timezone problem in Python?
+How do you solve these timezone problems in Python?

 ## Description
 Let's experiment timezone in Python with `datetime` package